nexmo-se/deepgram-connector-native-ws-skip-initial-silence/README.md

-# Deepgram ASR Connector - Direct WebSocket Real-Time Audio Streaming - Skip initial silence
+# Deepgram ASR Connector - Real-Time Audio Streaming - Skip Initial Silence

-You can use this Connector code to send audio from a Vonage API voice call to Deepgram Speech-to-Text (STT) engine for real-time transcription via WebSocket without using a Deepgram npm library.
+You can use this Connector code to send audio from a Vonage API voice call to Deepgram Speech-to-Text (STT) engine for real-time transcription via WebSocket without using a Deepgram node library.

 It also avoids transmitting the silence audio packets to Deepgram until PSTN callee has answered the PSTN outbound call.